Non-weight-related body image concerns and Body Dysmorphic Disorder prevalence in patients with Anorexia Nervosa.

 About this resource

 Patients with Anorexia Nervosa (AN) and patients with Body Dysmorphic Disorder (BDD) are both characterized by body image disturbance and dissatisfaction; furthermore, these disorders share clinical features and frequently co-occur.
 However, few studies have explored the relation between AN and BDD.
 Therefore, the first aim of the study was assessing the prevalence of BDD and presence of non-weight-related body image concerns in patients with AN.
 Second, we were interested in comparing patients with AN and non-weight-related body image concerns, patients with weight-related body image concerns only, and a healthy control group with respect to several psychological and psychopathological features.
 Sixty-one female patients with AN were divided in two subgroups: 39 with non-weight-related body image concerns and 22 with weight-related body image concerns only.
 Sixteen (26.23%) patients with AN had probable comorbid BDD.
 Moreover, patients with AN and non-weight-related body image concerns reported, overall, greater psychopathology than patients with AN and weight-related body image concerns only, with the exception of AN core features and general distress.
 In conclusion, patients with AN and non-weight-related body image concerns showed a more severe body image disturbance unrelated to a more severe eating disorder pathology.

-Exercise interventions for women with anorexia nervosa: A review of the literature
+Oxytocin and anorexia nervosa: A review of the emerging literature

 Anorexia nervosa (AN) is an intractable illness that is difficult to treat.Read more

 Resurgence of anorexic symptoms during smoking cessation in patients with a history of anorexia nervosa: An unseen problem? - Report of two cases

 This report describes a resurgence of anorexic symptoms during a smoking cessation program in two patients with a history of anorexia nervosa.Read more